TokenChingy/_api/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull request
-about: Make changes and or features to the repository
----

 **IMPORTANT: Please do not create a Pull Request without creating an issue first.**

 Any change needs to be discussed before proceeding.
 Failure to do so may result in the rejection of the pull request.

-Please provide enough information so that others can review your pull request:

 **Explain the details for making this change.
-What existing problem does the pull request solve?** e.g. It fixed blah blah...
+What existing problem does the pull request solve?
+How does it solve it?** e.g. It fixed blah blah...

 **Did you format the code in accordance to the AirBnB style guide?**
 Yes/No

 **Closing issues**
-Put closes #XXXX in your comment to auto-close the issue that your PR fixes (if such).
+Closes #XXXX